refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ## Adding a Data provider

-Data providers are hooks that refine use to communicate with APIs.
+Data providers are hooks that Refine use to communicate with APIs.
 They act as adapters that make HTTP requests to different APIs and return response data using predefined methods.

-refine comes with different data providers out of the box, but the one we’re interested in and will be using in this tutorial is the [refine-simple-rest](https://github.com/refinedev/refine/tree/master/packages/simple-rest) data provider, a data provider for communicating with RESTful APIs.
-Visit the docs to learn more about refine’s data providers.
+Refine comes with different data providers out of the box, but the one we’re interested in and will be using in this tutorial is the [refine-simple-rest](https://github.com/refinedev/refine/tree/master/packages/simple-rest) data provider, a data provider for communicating with RESTful APIs.
+Visit the docs to learn more about Refine’s data providers.

 We’ll be using the fake store API to populate our storefront prototype app, and since it’s a REST API, the refine-simple-rest data provider won’t have trouble communicating with it.

-To add a data provider to our app, we’d have to install a data provider package (in our case, the refine-simple-rest data provider), import it into the `_app.tsx` file, and add it to the refine component with the API endpoint passed to it.
+To add a data provider to our app, we’d have to install a data provider package (in our case, the refine-simple-rest data provider), import it into the `_app.tsx` file, and add it to the Refine component with the API endpoint passed to it.

-Fortunately for us, superplate has done all the heavy lifting for us, now all we have to do is replace refine’s fake API endpoint:
+Fortunately for us, superplate has done all the heavy lifting for us, now all we have to do is replace Refine’s fake API endpoint:

 ```diff title="pages/_app.tsx"
  ...